hanjos/hanjos.github.io/about.md

 # Me

 Hi!
 My name is **Humberto Anjos**.
-Currently I'm an *Enterprise Architect*&trade;, but the joy of coding never goes away.
-So I built this site to dust off some of those skills, and pile up some of my interests (my [bookmarks](/bookmarks.html) should be a good hint of those), projects and musings in my own cozy little place of the Internet.
+Currently I'm an *Enterprise Architect*&trade;, but the joy of coding never goes away :D So I built this site to dust off some of those skills, and pile up some of my interests (the [bookmarks](/bookmarks.html) should be a good hint of those), projects and musings in my own cozy little place of the Internet.

 Besides, I've been using `org.sbrubbles` as my Java package root for years, so it's neat to finally own the domain :)